What happened to Drones? Where is the drone market heading?

 How many drone hobbyists and drone professionals are flying today?

-As of January 10, 2018, the Department of Transportation (FAA) tells us there were 878,000 hobbyists registered drone pilots.
+As of January 10, 2018, the Department of Transportation (FAA) reports that 878,000 hobbyists registered as drone pilots.

 We estimate the number of professional drone flyers to be 100,000.
 But it is an estimate!
 The FAA only made public the number of professional drone registrations and not the number of licensed professional pilots.